usnistgov/artiq_scan_framework/docs/models/histograms.rst

 Binning Continuous Values
 -------------------------
-By default, the :class:`HistModel <scan_framework.models.hist_model.HistModel>` class assumes the data being binned is discretely valued such as from PMT counts.
+By default, the :class:`HistModel <artiq_scan_framework.models.hist_model.HistModel>` class assumes the data being binned is discretely valued such as from PMT counts.
 Non-discrete values can also be binned by setting the model's :code:`discrete` attribute to False.